AmandaPanda504/Smart-Visual-Aid/README.md

 **Objective**: This project was developed in order to give users with visual impairments gain better awareness of their surroundings.
 This project has two main functionalities.

 **Functionalities**:
-  -capture real time images and produce audio feedback
+- capture real time images and produce audio feedback
-                 A panic button feature, which once, will alert the user's caretaker
+- A panic button feature to alert the user's caretaker

 **Material/Apparatus**: